Atiku Abubakar: Education

 In a bid to alleviate the educational decadence in the North East, Abubakar issued scholarships to 15 escapees of the Chibok schoolgirls kidnapping.

 Corruption

 Atiku was implicated in an international bribery scandal along with William Jefferson and one of Atiku's wives, Jennifer Atiku Abubakar.

 Following rumours by pundits that Atiku was unable to visit the United States, in January 2017, the U.S. government released a statement saying it would need the consent of the politician before it can disclose the true state of his immigration status to the United States.
-Abubakar has publicly claimed that the true reason is that his visa is still being processed,.
-However, In recent times, Atiku in company with Bukola Saraki, visited the United States 17 January 2019 with the aid of Brian Ballard.
+Abubakar has publicly claimed that the true reason is that his visa is still being processed.
+However, In recent times, Atiku in company with Bukola Saraki, visited the United States on 17 January 2019 with the aid of lobbyist Brian D. Ballard.

+Atiku, his daughter Hadiza Abubakar Atiku and his current wife Rukaiyatu Abubakar Atiku, own seven properties in Dubai.